leondgarse/Atom_notebook/AONT/10-16_3G_dongle.md

       ```python
       Actually now we have the following tr104 cli command to get the status:
       cfgcli –g InternetGatewayDevice.Services.VoiceService.{i}.VoiceProfile.{i}.Line.{i}.Status
-      Currently, we have supported these values: “Up”,”Registering”,”Error”,”Testing”,”Disabled”.
+      Currently, we have supported these val.ues: “Up”,”Registering”,”Error”,”Testing”,”Disabled”.
       In TR98 Standard Parameters part, we still need to support new range quiescent.
       Need to confirm if we can use this tr104 command as alternative command.
       ```